-Lead times are typically 4-6 weeks, from the day an order is confirmed to the day that it ships.
 Depending on the season and volume of in-house work, the time to complete an order can fluctuate.
 Contact us directly for the most accurate lead time estimates.

 Yes – Navy Island specialists regularly coordinate engineered project drawings, blueprint layouts, and sequence numbering for jobs that require a high level of specificity.